Iran shrine stabbing kills cleric, wounds two others

 The Astan Quds Razavi charitable foundation which runs the shrine, said: "With the vigilance of the pilgrims and the efforts of security forces, the assailant was immediately arrested and handed over to the police, and the injured were quickly taken to the hospital.

-"The identity of the assailant is under investigation," added that foundation, whose large asset portfolio was managed from 2016 to 2019 by Iran's President Ebrahim Raisi.
+"The identity of the assailant is under investigation," added the foundation, whose large asset portfolio was managed from 2016 to 2019 by Iran's President Ebrahim Raisi.

 State news agency IRNA published mobile phone footage of the arrest of a presumed assailant in which several people were seen pushing a young man in the courtyard.